roccomuso/Multimodal-Interaction-Philips-Hue-VLC-Leap-Motion/README.md

 # Multimodal-Interaction-Philips-Hue-VLC-Leap-Motion
-Multimodal Interaction Project using Philips Hue, VLC and Leap Motion.
+Multimodal Interaction Project using Philips Hue, VLC Player and Leap Motion.

 # Introduction:

-The goal is to fundamentally transform how people interact with the home environment.
+The goal is to fundamentally transform how people interact with the home environment - Here i'm showing a brief project made in Java to do so.

 # What is the Leap Motion?